SwisseSportsFederation/esports-hub/README.md

 ## Switch to right node version

-It is recommended to use the node version manager, which can manage multiple node version on your machine and can define a node version per project.This makes it independent from your global node version on your machine.
+It is recommended to use the node version manager, which can manage multiple node version on your machine and can define a node version per project.
+This makes it independent from your global node version on your machine.

 On Windows, you might need to remove your current node installation in order to delegate the node installs to nvm.